Paul Vaughan

-Paul William Vaughan (24 October 1925 – 14 November 2014) was a British journalist, radio presenter (of art and science programmes) throughout the 1970s and 1990s, semi-professional jazz and classical musician and a narrator of many BBC Television science documentaries, among them Horizon.
+Paul William Vaughan (24 October 1925 – 14 November 2014) was a British journalist, radio presenter (of art and science programmes) throughout the 1970s, 1980s and 1990s, and a narrator of many BBC Television science documentaries, among them Horizon.
+He was also a semi-professional jazz and classical musician.

 Early life

 He was born in Brixton, South London, but after ten years moved to New Malden in Surrey.
 His father worked at the Linoleum (& Floorcloth) Manufacturers' Association (LMA), which became the British Floorcovering Manufacturers' Association.
 He was the younger brother of dance archivist and historian David Vaughan.

 He attended Raynes Park County School (a boys' grammar school, which became Raynes Park High School in 1969), which he attended with other well-known voices on Radio 4, who also followed him to Oxford.
 He studied French and English at Wadham College, Oxford.
 He did military service in the Royal Electrical and Mechanical Engineers – REME.

 Early career

 He began work for the pharmaceutical company Menley and James, now part of GlaxoSmithKline, in Camberwell.

 From 1955 to 1965 he was the Chief Press Officer of the British Medical Association (BMA) at Tavistock Square.